MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagscheduleinfodisallowrecurringappts-canonical-property.md

 api_type:
 - COM
 ms.assetid: 61e082dd-f5bc-479b-990a-c9c0360f883e
-description: "Contains TRUE when the automatic response to recurring appointments is decline.
+description: "Contains TRUE when the automatic response to recurring appointments is declined.
 This property is only meaningful when the value of PR_SCHDINFO_AUTO_ACCEPT_APPTS is TRUE."
 ---

 # PidTagScheduleInfoDisallowRecurringAppts Canonical Property